How to Watch the Jan. 6 Committee Hearings and What to Know

 HOW TO WATCH THE HEARINGS

-The second hearing is set to begin at 10 a.m.
-EDT on Monday.
+The third hearing is set to begin at 1 p.m.
+EDT on Thursday.
 It will take place in a large House office building in the U.S. Capitol complex.

 The committee is expected to live-stream it on C-SPAN and on its YouTube page.

-The hearings will also be streamed live on NBC News NOW, NBCNews.com and MSNBC.com.

-This NBC station website will also carry a live stream of the hearings.
+This NBC station website will also carry a live stream of the hearings here.

 WHO IS EXPECTED TO TESTIFY?